erasmus-without-paper/ewp-specs-fileext-ewpmobility/README.md

    Outgoing Mobility objects.

- * See [schema.xsd](schema.xsd) for the complete XML Schema of a valid `.ewpmobility` file. **Additional information can be found in XML Schama annotations.**
+ * See [schema.xsd](schema.xsd) for the complete XML Schema of a valid `.ewpmobility` file. **Additional information can be found in XML Schema annotations.**

 You SHOULD validate your file against the [schema](schema.xsd) before you send